‘Not ashamed’, says Indian teacher who made her students slap Muslim child

 Religion and caste violence have played a role in politics in Uttar Pradesh, one of India’s poorest states with a population larger than that of Russia.

-A communally sensitive region, Muzaffarnagar has previously seen multiple religious clashes between Hindu and Muslim population, leading to deaths, injuries, and deployment police and soldiers.
+A communally sensitive region, Muzaffarnagar has previously seen multiple religious clashes between Hindu and Muslim ppopulations leading to deaths, injuries, and deployment of police and soldiers.

 Join our commenting forum